 What is equalization?
 Equalization is optimizing frequencies of sound.
 Through the equalization process, we can increase or decrease the volume of the selected frequency, such as those that are coming from background noises from a mic.

-Every sound has its frequency and certain frequencies are louder than others.
+Every sound has its frequency and certain ones are louder than others.
 Because of that, we use an equalizer to “equalize” these frequencies.
-This means that we will reduce frequencies that are dominant or increase those that are missing in order to achieve the best sound.
+This means that we will reduce signals that are dominant or increase those that are missing in order to achieve the best sound.
 Using Equalizer is quite easy, especially if it has its own analyzer.
 With the help of analyzer, you can easily see which frequency is messing your performance and reduce it.

-If we’re talking about an audio recording and for example, if that recording of your voice has the so-called white noise (hiss) and your analyzer shows the dominant frequency of 7khz, simply select and reduce that frequency with your equalizer.
+If we’re talking about an audio recording and for example, if that recording of your voice has the so-called white noise (hiss) and your analyzer shows the dominant frequency of 7khz, simply select and reduce it with your equalizer.
 You should be able to fix the microphone white noise and notice the difference instantly.

-Table of common background noises
+Table of common ambient sounds

 |PC silent fan||20-25 dB|